TierSnow/ProjectDB_Aymeric_DANLOS_Mehdi_JAM/README.md

 * Transform this into a **MERISE Conceptual Data Model (MCD)** description
 * Or help generate the **conceptual schema with entities, associations, and cardinalities** for the student

+Remarks:

+Prompt changed once, describing more accurately the mission of the company to obtain a more accurate reply, including more accurate items.